First Great Awakening: Conversion

-The conviction stage lasted so long because potential converts were waiting to find evidence of regeneration within their lives.
-The revivalists believed regeneration or the new birth was not simply an outward profession of faith or conformity to Christianity.
-They believed it was an instantaneous, supernatural work of the Holy Spirit providing someone with "a new awareness of the beauty of Christ, new desires to love God, and a firm commitment to follow God's holy law."
+The conviction stage lasted so long because potential converts were waiting to find evidence of regeneration in their lives.
+The revivalists believed regeneration, or the new birth, was not simply an outward profession of faith or conformity to Christianity.
+They believed it was an instantaneous, supernatural work of the Holy Spirit, providing someone with "a new awareness of the beauty of Christ, new desires to love God, and a firm commitment to follow God's holy law."
 The reality of regeneration was discerned through self-examination, and while it occurred instantly, a convert might only gradually realize it had occurred.

-Regeneration was always accompanied by saving faith, repentance and love for God—all aspects of the conversion experience, which typically lasted several days or weeks under the guidance of a trained pastor.
+Regeneration was always accompanied by saving faith, repentance, and love for God—all aspects of the conversion experience, which typically lasted several days or weeks under the guidance of a trained pastor.
 True conversion began when the mind opened to a new awareness and love of the gospel message.
 Following this illumination, converts placed their faith in Christ, depending on him alone for salvation.
 At the same time, a hatred of sin and a commitment to eliminate it from the heart would take hold, setting the foundation for a life of repentance or turning away from sin.
 Revivalists distinguished true conversion (which was motivated by love of God and hatred of sin) from false conversion (which was motivated by fear of hell).

 Consolation

 True conversion meant that a person was among the elect, but even a person with saving faith might doubt his election and salvation.
 Revivalists taught that assurance of salvation was the product of Christian maturity and sanctification.
 Converts were encouraged to seek assurance through self-examination of their own spiritual progress.
 The treatise Religious Affections by Jonathan Edwards was written to help converts examine themselves for the presence of genuine "religious affections" or spiritual desires, such as selfless love of God, certitude in the divine inspiration of the gospel, and other Christian virtues.

 It was not enough, however, to simply reflect on past experiences.
-Revivalists taught that assurance could only be gained through actively seeking to grow in grace and holiness through mortification of sin and using the means of grace.
+Revivalists taught that assurance could only be gained by actively seeking to grow in grace and holiness through mortification of sin and using the means of grace.
 In Religious Affections, the last sign addressed by Edwards was "Christian practice", and it was this sign to which he gave the most space in his treatise.
 The search for assurance required conscious effort on the part of a convert and took months or even years to achieve.